aklivity/zilla-demos/taxi/.assets/notes.md

 - add configurable version number in zilla config and pull from specs
 - outgoing connection status metrics
 -
+- don't send 404 on token failure but ok onscope failure
+- Multi instance zilla testing and examples, min 2
+- add std out to all examples

 helm:

+file a ticket with QoL improvements for helm chart

 - zilla.yaml checksum
 - zilla.yaml configmap name
 - env var map extraEnvMap
 - ingress/serviceAccount option
-- dedicated local file configmap options
+- dedicated local file configmap options with dynamic naming
 - remove `$` in logs
 - running zilla in a replica set of `3` caused grpc to deliver 3 message to the remote grpc service
+  - sometimes zilla wouldn't deliver the request message
+  - running multiple zilla would deliver multiple request message
 - the kafka-grpc binding on a single zilla instance sometimes doesn't recognize there is a message it needs to send

 mqtt: